PerttuHamalainen/LLMCode/readme.md

 <code>--emb_context</code> A context string that is appended to each generated code when generating code embeddings.
 This may help disambiguating codes that would be synonyms outside the specific context.
 In the example above, we use: ", as a reason for experiencing games as art"

 ### Generated Output
 [analyze.py](analyze.py) produces a number of output .csv files, and also prints a summary to the command line window.
-The test_result folder of this repository provides example results using the Bopp et al. data that was also used in the paper.
+The [test_results](test_results) folder of this repository provides example results using [Bopp et al.](https://osf.io/25ptc/) "Why was this game art?" question responses.
+Note that the human codes are by us, as Bopp et al. coded multiple questions and responses as a whole.

 First, we provide a compact summary of code groups/themes, one group per row, and one example text:

 ![](images/group_summary_cropped.png "Group summary")

 Second, we provide complete results in a .csv designed easy manual editing of the codes and groups/themes.
-Here, there is one row per code, an extra column for higher-level code groups/themes, and one or multiple extra columns which contain the texts assigned with the code, one text per column:
+There is one row per code, an extra column for higher-level code groups/themes, and one or multiple extra columns which contain the texts assigned with the code, one text per column:

 ![](images/editable_result.png "Coding and grouping results, one code per line")

+The format should allow a human researcher to easily rename groups and move codes to different groups by copy-pasting the .csv lines.

 ### Evaluating Code Quality
 For evaluating code quality using the validation codes, we also produce a .csv that shows the human and LLM codes side-by-side, sorted from most human-like to least human-like.
 Before carrying out further analyses on a particular dataset, **one should check the least human-like codes to see whether the LLM coding errors are acceptable.**

 Here, human-likeness is calculated by treating the embedding vectors of the codes for a specific coded text as high-dimensional point clouds.
 The LLM and human point clouds are then compared using a Modified Hausdorff cosine distance metric.
 A distance of 1 means the codes are identical and both the LLM and human coder have assigned the same number of codes to the text.

-Below, you can see the 3 least human-like codes assigned to the Bopp et al. "Why was this game art?" question responses (human codes from us), using the <code>text-curie-001</code> model (our default):
+Below, you can see the 3 least human-like codes assigned to the Bopp et al. responses using the <code>text-curie-001</code> model (our default):

 ![](images/human-gpt-comparison.png "Worst case coding results")